jjyu130/DS4002-CS3/README.md

      - Otherwise, proceed with preprocessed data, which is already provided.
 3. **Run model training script**
      - Navigate to the `SCRIPTS` folder.
-     - Scripts 2-3 build and train 2 CNN models on the prepared `DATA/dataset_split/` directory.
+     - Scripts 2-4 build, train, and evaluate 2 CNN models on the prepared `DATA/dataset_split/` directory.
-       Models are saved to `OUTPUT` folder.
+       Models and evaluation metrics are saved to `OUTPUT` folder.